Whitewater Rafting Terms and Lingo To Know

 - Class 1- Class 1 rapids are very easy.
 Some pros will tell you that class 1 rapids are pretty much just a lazy river with few to no rapids.
 Also, if you fall out of the raft, you can easily swim or stand and walk back to the raft.

-- Class 3- Class 3 rapids have more actual rapids and some may be harder to avoid.
+- Class 3- Class 3 rapids have more actual rapids, and some may be harder to avoid.
 Having a bit more experience is necessary for class 3 rapids.

 Eddy

-An eddy is a spot in a river usually found just downstream of an obstruction where the water goes the opposite direction of the flow.
-Rafters usually use this spot to slow down or to completely stop.
-However, depending on the size of the river and class, an eddy can be dangerous and flip the raft if approached too quickly.
+An eddy is a spot in a river usually found just downstream of an obstruction where the water goes in opposite the flow.
+Rafters usually use this spot to slow down or to stop completely.

 Rapids

 A rapid is what most people are looking for when whitewater rafting.
-A rapid is when there is a sudden drop, underwater obstruction or rise in the water that causes a natural roller coaster effect.
-When classes are distributed to a river, they usually refer to the difficulty and frequency of the rapids.
+A rapid is when there is a sudden drop, underwater obstruction, or rise in the water that causes a natural roller coaster effect.

 River Left or River Right

-Rafting is always rapids, there are calms between each rapid on most rivers.
-During this calm, it’s fun to look at the nature on or near the riverbanks.
 A guide may point out animals, plants, or even historic tidbits by saying “River Right” or “River Left”.
-River right would mean look to the right, river left would mean look to the left.
+River right would mean look to the right, and river left would mean look to the left.

 Put In and Take Out